monsivamon/AdGuard_DNS_Filter_Custom/README.md

 This filter includes references, ideas, and in some cases direct rules from the following GPL-licensed projects:

-- [AdGuardTeam/AdGuardSDNSFilter](https://github.com/AdguardTeam/AdGuardSDNSFilter) – A DNS-based filtering system from AdGuard that blocks ads and tracking at the DNS level.
+- [AdGuardTeam/AdGuardSDNSFilter](https://github.com/AdguardTeam/AdGuardSDNSFilter) – DNS-based blocking of ads and tracking.
-- [Yuki2718/adblock2](https://github.com/Yuki2718/adblock2) – A personally curated ad-blocking filter tailored for Japanese websites, compatible with AdGuard and uBlock Origin.
+- [Yuki2718/adblock2](https://github.com/Yuki2718/adblock2) – AdGuard/uBlock-compatible filter tailored for Japanese websites.
-- [uBlockOrigin/uAssets](https://github.com/uBlockOrigin/uAssets) – The official uBlock Origin filter list, containing essential rules to block ads and trackers.
+- [uBlockOrigin/uAssets](https://github.com/uBlockOrigin/uAssets) – Official filter list from the uBlock Origin team.
-- [blechschmidt/massdns](https://github.com/blechschmidt/massdns) – A high-performance DNS stub resolver for bulk lookups and DNS reconnaissance, used here to verify domain existence.
+- [blechschmidt/massdns](https://github.com/blechschmidt/massdns) – High-performance DNS resolver used here to verify domains.

 I deeply respect the original authors and thank them for their contributions.